3,629 kg w/eng

 Console Front Seat Removable Cooler.
 A large 74 quart cooler locks in place at the front of the console.
 It pops out to create extra deck space forward when fishing, and the cooler can travel home for pre-provisioning.

 Sailfish includes a custom seat cushion on the cooler top and a matching backrest cushion on the console.
+Note the in-floor storage with bucket holder.

 Removable Bow Table.
 The table fits atop a gooseneck pedestal, leaving floor space unobstructed even with the table installed.
 Two extra drink holders compliment the four drink holders already in the bow – two beneath the table pedestal and two more just out of frame on the port and starboard side.